olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 **Going forward**

 It would be nice with a programming language that has native support for pipelines and effects.
-I was considering if Forth could be transpiled to PHP. or perhaps used as a meta-language to generate PHP code, implying certain design principles.
+I was considering if [Forth](https://www.forth.com/forth/) could be transpiled to PHP. or perhaps used as a meta-language to generate PHP code, assuming certain design principles.
 A `Phorth`, if you will.

 **Other resources**